ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The same 'kdcchallenge' value MAY be reused several times by the Client, to generate a new PoP evidence, e.g., in case the Client provides the KDC with a new authentication credential while being a group member (see {{update-pub-key}}), or joins a different group where it intends to use a different authentication credential.
 Therefore, it is RECOMMENDED that the KDC keeps storing the 'kdcchallenge' value after the first join is processed as well.
 If the KDC has already discarded the 'kdcchallenge' value, that will trigger an error response with a newly generated 'kdcchallenge' value that the Client can use to restart the join process, as specified in {{ssec-key-distribution-exchange}}.

 If 'sign_info' is included in the Token Transfer Request, the KDC SHOULD include the 'sign_info' parameter in the Token Transfer Response, as per the format defined in {{sign-info}}.
-Note that the field 'id' of each 'sign_info_entry' specifies the name, or array of group names, for which that 'sign_info_entry' applies to.
+Note that the field 'id' of each 'sign_info_entry' specifies the name, or array of group names, to which that 'sign_info_entry' applies.
 As an exception, the KDC MAY omit the 'sign_info' parameter in the Token Transfer Response even if 'sign_info' is included in the Token Transfer Request, in case none of the groups that the Client is authorized to join uses signatures to achieve source authentication.

 Note that the CBOR map specified as payload of the 2.01 (Created) response may include further parameters, e.g., according to the used transport profile of ACE.
 Application profiles of this specification MAY define additional parameters to use within this exchange (OPT2).